A flight over a blue planet…

 “A creative wave originating from the space-time, an inexhaustible energy source, light transforms, celestial it rises beyond the spheres, catching the imagination… Scorching heat, nocturnal sun, a fog of stars, it brings people closer together, dazzles children and pushes the horizon a little further back every day.” — François Doyon, lighting designer.

 An inflatable spherical structure (6 meters in diameter) representing a huge planet, with lighting and multichannel music, all created for an outdoors event.
-Glowing shapes, images, colors, and moving sounds come out of it.
+Glowing shapes, images, colours, and moving sounds come out of it.
 30 minutes long, the eight-channel music is synchronized with the automated lighting show.
 It is played back on a multichannel diffusion system and in stereo over the FM airwaves — people could watch the light show from a distance and turn on their radio to listen to the music.

 [English translation: François Couture, vi-03]